David Berry (inventor)

 David Berry (born February 10, 1978) is an American entrepreneur and business executive.
-He has co-founded Seres Therapeutics, Indigo Agriculture, and Axcella Health.
+He has co-founded Valo Health, Seres Therapeutics, Indigo Agriculture, Axcella Health, and contributed to the early development of Moderna.

 Early life and education

 Berry was born in 1978.
 He graduated Hackley School in Tarrytown, NY in 1996.
 Berry graduated with a S.B.
 Phi Beta Kappa and Sigma Xi from the Massachusetts Institute of Technology in 2000.
 He earned his M.D. from Harvard Medical School and his PhD from the Massachusetts Institute of Technology with Robert Langer and Ram Sasisekharan.

 Career

 Berry joined Flagship Pioneering in 2005, a Cambridge, Massachusetts based venture capital firm that funds early-stage start-ups in healthcare and sustainability, where he served as a general partner.

 In 2007, Berry founded Joule Unlimited.

 In 2009, Berry founded Axcella Health, which develops a new approach to treating complex diseases using Endogenous Metabolic Modulators (EMMs) as a new therapeutic product class.

 In March 2010, and again in March 2011, Joule Unlimited was named by Technology Review as one of the 50 Most Innovative Companies.

 In 2012, Berry founded Seres Therapeutics, which pioneered microbiome therapeutics.
 The company raised over $130M as a private company, including a $65M investment from Nestle Health Sciences.
 Seres publicly listed on the Nasdaq under the symbol MCRB in June 2015, raising $134M.
 Seres signed a partnership valued at $2B with Nestle Health Sciences in early 2016.

 In 2014, Berry founded Indigo Agriculture to create seed treatments that optimize the health of a plant to increase yield.
 The same year, Berry founded Evelo Biosciences.

 Berry founded Valo Health in 2019.

 Berry is a founding member of the Leadership Council of the United Nations Sustainable Development Solutions Network, which authored the Sustainable Development Goals.